Machine learning reveals features of spinon Fermi surface

-\para The RPA shown in \autoref{fig:4}(b) unambiguously points to two-point correlators of the filter shown in \autoref{fig:4}(c) as a signature feature of the IGP.
-As is clear from its Fourier transform shown in \autoref{fig:4}(d), the filter implies the emergence of a length scale in the $e_1$ component of the magnetization.
+\para The RPA shown in \autoref{fig:csligposcillation}(b) unambiguously points to two-point correlators of the filter shown in \autoref{fig:csligposcillation}(c) as a signature feature of the IGP.
+As is clear from its Fourier transform shown in \autoref{fig:csligposcillation}(d), the filter implies the emergence of a length scale in the $e_1$ component of the magnetization.
 Given that the $e_1$ direction is perpendicular to the direction of $h$-field, the repeating arrangement of the motif the filter is detecting must be anti-ferromagnetic.
-One such ansatz we conjecture shown in \autoref{fig:4}(e) will single out specific momenta points marked in \autoref{fig:4}(d) from the Fourier intensity of the filter (see SM V for more details).
+One such ansatz we conjecture shown in \autoref{fig:csligposcillation}(e) will single out specific momenta points marked in \autoref{fig:csligposcillation}(d) from the Fourier intensity of the filter (see Supplementary Note IV for more details).
 To confirm this conjecture, we explicitly measure the per-site $e_1$-magnetization, $\expval*{S^{e_1}(r)}$, of the two states.
-The measurement outcome (\autoref{fig:4}(f)) and its Fourier transform (\autoref{fig:4}(g)) confirms indeed the IGP state has a modulating $e_1$-magnetization that we inferred from the CCNN learned filter and the ansatz tiling the filter.
-Furthermore, the contrast between Fourier transforms from the IGP \autoref{fig:4}(g) and from the CSL \autoref{fig:4}(h) establishes that the pattern and the associated length scale are unique features of the IGP.
+The measurement outcome (\autoref{fig:csligposcillation}(f)) and its Fourier transform (\autoref{fig:csligposcillation}(g)) confirms indeed the IGP state has a modulating $e_1$-magnetization that we inferred from the CCNN learned filter and the ansatz tiling the filter.
+Furthermore, the contrast between Fourier transforms from the IGP \autoref{fig:csligposcillation}(g) and from the CSL \autoref{fig:csligposcillation}(h) establishes that the pattern and the associated length scale are unique features of the IGP.
 Remarkably, we find such modulation to be consistent with a conjecture~\cite{Jiang2019Phys.Rev.B,Ronquillo2019Phys.Rev.B,Jiang2018,Pradhan2020Phys.Rev.B,Patel2019Proc.Natl.Acad.Sci.,Hickey2019NatCommun,Feng2023a} that the IGP is a $U(1)$ spin liquid with a spinon Fermi surface.
 Note here that in a translationally invariant system the corresponding quantity is the two-point spin-spin correlation function $\expval*{S^{e_1}(0)S^{e_1}(r)}$ and its Fourier transform.

-\para As detailed in SM IV, $\expval*{S^{e_1}(r)}$ can be mapped to fermionic spinon density in the Kitaev model.
+\para As detailed in Supplementary Note III, $\expval*{S^{e_1}(r)}$ can be mapped to fermionic spinon density in the Kitaev model.
 If spinons are gapless and deconfined to form a spinon Fermi surface, the Friedel oscillation of the spinon density due to the open boundary \cite{White2002Phys.Rev.B,Mross2011Phys.Rev.Ba,He2018Phys.Rev.Lett.,Ruan2021Nat.Phys.b} will be reflected in the modulation of $\expval*{S^{e_1}(r)}$: